stevesaliman/gradle-properties-plugin/README.md

 tokens is a map of name-value pairs that can be used when doing a filtered file copy.
 There will be token for each property defined in the given properties file.
 The name of each token will be the name of the property from the properties file.
-The plugin will also create a filter with the property name in dot notation to allow re-use of file templates created for Ant builds.
-In our example, the "applicationLogDir=/opt/tomcat/logs" entry in the property file will create 2 tokens.
+For convenience, The plugin will also create a filter with the property name in dot notation to allow re-use of file templates created for Ant builds.
+The plugin only creates dot notation tokens for properties that start with a lower case letter.
+This means that in our example, the "applicationLogDir=/opt/tomcat/logs" entry in the property file will create 2 tokens.
 One will be named "applicationLogDir", and the other will be named "application.log.dir".
-They will both have a value of /opt/tomcat/logs
+They will both have a value of /opt/tomcat/logs.
+If the property had been named APPLICATION_LOG_DIR, or _applicationLogDir, only the original property would be in the filter tokens.
+No copy would be made under any other names.

 Finally, the properties plugin - if applied to a project rather than a settings instance - adds some property closures to every task in the